 Despite the changing times, the importance of the press release cannot be overshadowed by changes in technology like the emergence of social media or mobile devices.
 Publications and the media fraternity too has continued to grow with technological advancements.
 This has seen the emergence of websites while televisions and radio continue to be mainstays in the 21st century.

 Therefore, for any startup that wishes to go a mile higher, press releases are a worthy proposition.
-Reporters and journalists read numerous press releases as they seek for stories to feature.
+Reporters and journalists read numerous press releases as they look for stories to feature.
 The only con is that there are too many press releases filling up reporters’ inboxes.
-Standing out from this crowd is the main reason for this post.
+The need to stand out from this crowd is the main inspiration for this post.

 Answer the 5 W’s